Download the IM:EDGE Application Here! Deadline to Apply is July 19.

 - Please turn in your booth card if you vacate your booth early so we can update our map and inform collectors who may be searching for you.

-Please review our standards carefully.
-For a more complete reminder see our STANDARDS SUMMARY.
+Please review our full standards carefully (link above).
 These reminders are just problems we noticed from the last few years.
 Violations of our standards includes expulsion from Indian Market as well as temporary exclusion depending on the severity of the violation.
 With the competitiveness of participation in Indian Market, please do not risk your participation by violating our standards.

 - Disclosures - You MUST disclose any and all artificial enhancements to your polish piece.
 This includes shellacs, varnishes, clear coats of any kind, etc. Our judges will see it on your entry piece and no enhancement will last for years and your collectors must be aware of any potential future issues that may arise with their piece.